-Fan’s complaints might be prompted by these reasons: either the local officials did not repair the roads, or they had repaired the roads but the road conditions were still muddy and wet.
-The Jiangxi and Hunan areas were famous for their humid weathers.
-It could be very cold in the winter but not cold enough for the water to freeze.
+Fan’s complaints might be prompted by local officials not repairing the roads, or, if they had repaired the roads, the road conditions were still muddy and wet.
+The Jiangxi and Hunan areas were noted for their humid weather.
+It could be cold in the winter but not cold enough for the water to freeze.
 The roads might have been soaked in water and mud for years.
-Reasons leading to the smooth surface of the paved stones were plenty: the stones were probably weathered, too many coolies had walked on them, the road makers intentionally selected those smooth pebbles from the rivers to pave the road.
-Coolies might wear hemp- or grass-woven shoes when necessary, and occasionally they went bare-foot, depending on how comfortable they felt when walking on different types of surfaces.
-The roads were probably paved for bare-foot coolies, which allowed them to grip onto the edges of the smooth stones and the space in between the stones with their toes.
-Fan and his companions wore shoes, thus they were trapped on the swampy roads.
+Many reasons could have contributed to the smoothness of the paving stones.
+The stones were probably weathered; years of porter traffic may have smoothed them out, or the road builders intentionally selected smooth pebbles from the rivers to pave the road.
+Porters might have worn woven hemp or grass sandals when necessary, and occasionally they would have gone barefoot, depending on how comfortable they felt when walking on different types of surfaces.
+The roads were probably paved for barefoot porters, allowing them to grip the edges of the smooth stones and the space in between the stones with their toes.
+Fan and his companions wore shoes that trapped them on the muddy roads.

-In the Northern Song, coolies had to walk on various types of roads to carry heavy baskets of tea or timbers out of the mountains.
-From our travel experience to the Mount Wuyi area, we could find swampy roads, rocky roads, grassy roads, rough roads with sharp stones, roads with stone or brick pavements, roads made of pounded earth, or simply no road (walking in the wild).
-By their gradient, they could be categorized as level roads, slanting roads, and roads that were nearly vertical.
-Of course brick pavements and pounded-earth roads were easy to walk on (which the rich Zhejiang local governments could afford), but coolies’ roads were dangerous and difficult.
-The stones were paved to put traction on the roads, especially swampy roads with an incline, which was impossible to climb when wet, no matter how strong a person might be.
-Rocky roads were hot under the sun, and slippery in the rain.
-Steps chipped out of the rocks or simple indentations made in them were simple convenience for the coolies.
-Swampy roads could be found everywhere in the mountainous regions in Fujian, Jiangxi, and Hunan (see fig. 2.2).
-They tended to suck in the feet of the travelers, making it hard for them to raise their legs.
-For these types of roads, paving with pebbles would be a better option to improve the road conditions.
+In the Northern Song, porters had to walk on various types of roads carrying heavy baskets of tea or pieces of timber out of the mountains.
+On our travel experience to the Mount Wuyi area, we found muddy roads, rocky roads, grassy roads, rough roads with sharp stones, roads with stone or brick pavements, roads made of pounded earth, or simply no road at all.
+There were level roads, steep roads, and nearly vertical roads.
+Of course, brick-paved and pounded-earth roads were easy to walk on (which the rich Zhejiang local governments could afford), but porters’ roads were dangerous and difficult.
+The paving stones were arranged to give the roads traction, especially in the case of muddy roads on an incline, which were impossible to climb when wet, no matter the strength of the person.
+Rocky roads were hot when it was sunny and slippery in the rain.
+Steps chipped out of the rocks or simple indentations made in them were convenient for the porters.
+Muddy roads could be found everywhere in the mountainous regions of Fujian, Jiangxi, and Hunan (see fig. 2.2).
+Travellers’ feet tended to sink into the mud, and they could get stuck.
+Paving with pebbles would be a better option for these roads to improve conditions.

-We can only imagine what accidents might befall the coolies.
-Slippery roads might mean injuries or death to them, especially when they had to walk near the cliffs with heavy goods on their shoulders.
-In the winter they would easily develop sores and frostbites.
-Sharp rock edges could cut off their body parts easily.
-Snake bites in grassy roads were common.
-The high transportation cost of the tea, timbers, and aromatic substances was inevitable.
+We can only imagine what accidents might have befallen the porters.
+Slippery roads might have meant injuries or death, especially when they had to walk along cliffsides with heavy goods on their shoulders.
+In the winter, they could easily have developed sores and frostbite.
+They may have risked cutting themselves badly on sharp rocks.
+Snake bites on grassy roads would have been common.
+Given these conditions, the high transportation cost of the tea, timber, and aromatic substances was inevitable.

-Food and accommodation during travels
+Food and accommodation along the road